RumbleDB/iris-hep-benchmark-presto/README.md

 	* `host`: the hostname of your Presto server deployment
 	* `port`: the port of your Presto server deployment
 	* `catalog`: by default this is `memory`
-	* `output_format`: by default this is `CSV_HEADER`, and should be left as such, unless you also change the references and the `pytest` script.
+	* `output_format`: by default this is `CSV_HEADER`, and should be left as such, unless you also change the references and the `pytest` script
-	* `presto_jar`: the path to your Presto client jar.
+	* `presto_jar`: the path to your Presto client jar
 * `run_presto.sh memory make_db.sql`: this will create the schema, and the table structure.
-* `memory create_view.sql`: this will create a view of the database, such that particles are encapsulated in `row` type entities.
+* `memory create_view.sql`: this will create a view of the database, such that particles are encapsulated in `ROW` type entities.
 * `csv_to_sql_insert.py`: this will insert the contents of the database to Presto.
 The script offers the following options:

 ```